Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 * Version locking is not part of dnf 4, which RHEL 8, 9 and 10 ship.
 It comes with the `python3-dnf-plugin-versionlock` package, and a host without that package cannot hold anything back and is reported as having no locks. dnf 5, which Fedora ships, brings version locking with it and needs no extra package.
 * On dnf 4 and yum, two configurations leave the entries in a lock list without effect, and the check reports neither: `enabled = 0` in the plugin configuration and `plugins = 0` in the main configuration.
 Both simply mean the package manager never loads the plugin, and a host with either is healthy.
 * A lock configuration that is enabled but unusable is a different matter, and the check alerts on it.
 The package manager does not fall back to "no locks" there, it refuses to install or upgrade anything at all until the file is fixed: `Error: Locklist not set` where no `locklist` is named, `Error: Unable to read version lock configuration` where the file it names is not there, and `Error: Parsing file failed` where the plugin configuration itself does not parse.
 An `enabled` that is neither true nor false is harsher still and takes down every command, not only a transaction, because the package manager's own parser raises while it loads its plugins. dnf 5 is harsher still and aborts with an unhandled parser error on a `versionlock.toml` it cannot read.
 The offending files are named at the end of the output.
+* dnf 5 keeps its locks in TOML, which the check reads with a module that joined the Python standard library in 3.11.
+On an older interpreter it cannot read that file and says so instead of reporting no locks.
+This only comes up where the check runs on an interpreter that is not the host's own, for example a source install into a virtual environment built on an older Python: every distribution that ships dnf 5 ships a Python that has the module.
+Since the check cannot look inside the file either, the message also appears on a host whose locks were all removed again, because `dnf5 versionlock clear` and `dnf5 versionlock delete` leave the file behind.
+A host running only dnf 4 or yum has no such file and stays quiet.
 * dnf 5 acts on `versionlock.toml` only where it declares `version = "1.0"`.
 With any other version, and with none at all, it reads the file and applies nothing in it while installing and upgrading as usual.
 Locks in such a file are reported as not applied rather than as being in place, so the verdict never claims a package is held back when it is not.
 * None of the plugin configuration applies to dnf 5.
 It locks without a plugin, so `plugins = 0` does not switch its locks off and the check reports them regardless.
 * The two generations do not read each other's configuration, and dnf 5 keeps its own plugin configuration below `/etc/dnf/dnf5-plugins/` and `/etc/dnf/libdnf5-plugins/` rather than in `/etc/dnf/plugins/`.
 A host that was upgraded to dnf 5 and still carries a `/etc/dnf/plugins/versionlock.conf` from before therefore gets the dnf 4 reading of that leftover, which dnf 5 applies nothing of.
 Delete the directory once the locks have been moved to `/etc/dnf/versionlock.toml`.
 Red Hat-based distributions are not affected, RHEL 8, 9 and 10 all ship dnf 4.